riceissa/breathing/index.md

 note that i use the word "silent" rather than "quiet" because for a long time i thought my breathing was quiet, but it turned out my breathing was still making quite a bit of noise compared to what i _could_ do. i don't want others to make the same mistake i did. if your hearing is normal, you should not be able to hear your breathing. if you are hard of hearing, then maybe get someone else to check for you.

 the goal is to eventually be breathing in this way all the time. so it's a "technique" but also it is going to become a habit.

+an open question for me currently is: after you do this conscious relaxed silent breathing, you will build up some mild air hunger. now, _after_ you complete the exercise, how long should you "keep" that air hunger going? should you feel free to just take a slightly deeper breath and "clear" the air hunger, or should you keep it going for some time (if so, how long?), or should you just try to keep it going as long as possible? i think trying to keep up the silent breathing with slight air hunger for long enough periods tends to cause a sudden burst of anxiety for me, like a sense of panic at not being able to breathe. so i think that's probably not the right thing to do. but it's confusing because i go from feeling totally comfortable with the slight air hunger to suddenly feeling panicky. @mark2015deep says "This process [raising CO~2~ tolerance over time] is long and finicky and can cause very unpleasant symptoms.
+Less is more; barely knowing whether you’re doing anything is best.
+You can also trigger panic attacks or asthma attacks if you’re susceptible."

 ## Many small breath holds